-Educational aims of the programme
+Educational Aims of the Programme

-The aims of the programme are to:

-- Develop a broad appreciation and understanding of the principles, concepts, terminology, purpose and practice of management in contemporary organisations - Develop an awareness of the opportunities afforded, and the constraints imposed, by the environments in which organisations and their managers operate - Provide opportunities for exploring key areas of management theory and practice in depth, and reflect on their application to your business environment and that of other students - Enhance your effectiveness as a manager and business leader through the development of a critical awareness of research skills, management theory and practice - Provide opportunities for the development of key skills, such as teamwork, leadership, planning, oral and written communication, self management, problem solving, decision making and numeracy - Provide a stimulating, challenging, informed and friendly learning environment, which encourages learning from peers and lecturers alike - Provide opportunities for developing self-awareness, reflecting, on your learning experience and orientating your career towards your desired goals and objectives - Enhance your understanding of the interdependent nature of strategies, decisions and managerial practice in an applied setting
+- Develop a broad appreciation and understanding of the principles, concepts, terminology, purpose and practice of management in contemporary organisations

+- Develop an awareness of the opportunities afforded, and the constraints imposed, by the environments in which organisations and their managers operate

+- Provide opportunities for exploring key areas of management theory and practice in depth, and reflect on their application to your business environment and that of other students

+- Enhance your effectiveness as a manager and business leader through the development of a critical awareness of research skills, management theory and practice

+- Provide opportunities for the development of key skills, such as teamwork, leadership, planning, oral and written communication, self management, problem solving, decision making and numeracy

+- Provide a stimulating, challenging, informed and friendly learning environment, which encourages learning from peers and lecturers alike

+- Provide opportunities for developing self-awareness, reflecting on your learning experience and orientating your career towards your desired goals and objectives

+- Enhance your understanding of the interdependent nature of strategies, decisions and managerial practice in an applied setting

-Programme learning outcomes
+Programme Learning Outcomes

-A. Knowledge and understanding
+Knowledge and Understanding

-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

 - A1.
-Fundamental business skills in people management, accounting, finance, marketing, and operations, and how they contribute to effective business management. - A2.
-How businesses are affected by the global environment, including issues of business ethics and multiple stakeholder management. - A3.
-Complex business applications and approaches, including business analytics, risk management, strategy, decision-making, sustainability, innovation and change, and how they contribute to effective business management. - A4.
-The integration of different business management functions and tools and how they can be applied to solve business problems. - A5.
-How to conduct research into business and management issues and how the findings can be used to solve business problems.
+Fundamental business skills in people management, accounting, finance, marketing, and operations, and how they contribute to effective business management; - A2.
+How businesses are affected by the global environment, including issues of business ethics and multiple stakeholder management; - A3.
+Complex business applications and approaches, including business analytics, risk management, strategy, decision-making, sustainability, innovation and change, and how they contribute to effective business management; - A4.
+The integration of different business management functions and tools and how they can be applied to solve business problems; - A5.
+How to conduct research into business and management issues and how the findings can be used to solve business problems; - A6.
+(For Entrepreneurship only) Business entrepreneurship and new venture creation; - A7.
+(For Maritime only) The specific issues of business and management in the maritime sector.